-- Fly direct from Edinburgh – departs various dates between April & October 2019 – from £1019pp
+- Fly direct from Edinburgh – departs various dates until October 2020 – from £1049pp

-- Fly direct from Glasgow – departs various dates between April & October 2019 – from £1019pp
+- Fly direct from Glasgow – departs various dates until October 2020 – from £1049pp

-- Flights also available from airports in England – Birmingham, Bristol, Cardiff, Dublin, Humberside, Leeds, Gatwick, Heathrow, Manchester & Durham Tees Valley – click here for more information on dates & prices.
+- Flights also available from airports in UK – Birmingham, Bristol, Cardiff, Dublin, Durham Tees Valley, Humberside, Leeds Bradford, London Gatwick, London Heathrow & Manchester – click here for more information on dates & prices.

 - Enjoy two nights in Finland’s delightful capital

-- Cross the Baltic Sea to Estonian Tallinn for a two-night stay
+- Journey to Estonian Tallinn for a two-night stay

 - Take a guided tour of Tallinn’s restored Old Town